Watch Dr. Zehr perform minimally invasive

 The answer may well be a total knee replacement or a unicompartmental knee done with the most advanced minimally invasive surgical techniques and rapid rehabilitation program available anywhere in the world.
 As a recognized leader, teacher and innovator in minimally invasive surgical techniques for total knee arthroplasty surgery, Dr. Robert Zehr of the Zehr Center for Orthopaedics has had the opportunity to refine the various aspects of the surgical experience for his patients both in the operating room and in the care postoperatively.
 He is constantly seeking ways to improve patient outcomes, whether it is better methods to educate a patient, pain management techniques or new highly technical advancements in his surgical technique or choice of implants!

-In addition, Dr. Zehr has developed a safe and innovative program to provide total knee replacement as an “outpatient surgery”.
+In addition, Dr. Zehr has developed a safe and innovative program to provide total knee replacement as an “outpatient surgery.”
 Younger, healthy patients can completely avoid a hospital setting and its inherent risks.
-YOU get your knee replacement and go directly home shortly afterward…the same day!
+You get your knee replacement and go directly home shortly afterward…the same day!
 This is the “front edge” of hip and knee replacement technology across the country and is quickly becoming the preferred setting for the young, active, working patient who needs to recover quickly to get back to their family and lifestyle.
-Check it out at ….
-Seaside Surgery Center in Naples, FL where Dr. Zehr and colleagues are setting the bar very high in the innovative programs to provide patients the best cutting edge technology available in the country.
+Same-day outpatient joint replacement surgery is performed at Seaside Surgery Center in Naples, Florida, where Dr. Zehr and his colleagues are setting the bar very high with innovative programs to provide patients the best cutting edge technology available in the country.

 You should know that knee replacement surgery is really quite common.
 In fact, last year it is estimated that over 700,000 Americans underwent this highly successful operation to relieve the pain of an arthritic knee joint.
 Even more impressive is that number is expected to jump to nearly 3.4 million knee replacements annually within the next 20 years .
 This will be driven by the combination of a dramatic increase in aging Americans and an ever more demanding younger population who are unwilling to live with debilitating knee pain.

-Although it has been commonly and mistakenly thought that knee replacement is only for the older, Medicare aged population; it may surprise many people to know that ~50% of all total knee replacements are being done in patients under the age of 65 years .
-Returning a working age member of society back to a productive and contributing level has made total knee replacement surgery one of the most highly valued surgical procedures of the past several decades.
+Although it has been commonly and mistakenly thought that total knee replacement is only for the older, Medicare-aged population; it may surprise many people to know that ~50% of all total knee replacements are being done in patients under the age of 65 years .
+Returning a working-age member of society back to a productive and contributing level has made total knee replacement surgery one of the most highly valued surgical procedures of the past several decades.

 With this astounding estimate of patient need for total knee replacement surgery and its recognized value to society, it becomes increasingly vital that each knee replacement implant survive for as long as possible; hopefully for the remainder of the patient’s life.
 It has been generally accepted that of the knees done 20 years ago, over 90% of them are still functioning today.
 With an improvement in materials and techniques, it is expected that the survival rate will continue to improve.